ALA-herbarium/documentation/alaac.md

 Note that an old page in the front of the ALAAC book says there was a Wordstar file called `ACC.LIS` on the ‘Kaypro’.
 We currently have no idea if there is a copy of this file anywhere.
+However, the ALAAC notes from 1987-1992 are a dot-matrix printout, and probably correspond to the contents of this file.

 The pages in the book are divided into Vascular plants, Bryophytes, Lichens, Algae, and a tiny Fungi section.
 The early mixed,